-In addition to the learning goals of the Music Major, a student in the Music Education and Pedagogy Concentration will have:
+In addition to the learning goals of the Music major, a student in the Music Education and Pedagogy concentration will have:

-• a strong musical foundation in theory, history, private lesson instruction, and performance

-• skills in general, choral, and instrumental methods
+- A strong musical foundation in theory, history, private lesson instruction, and performance ensemble. - Skills in general, choral, and instrumental methods.

-Music with a Concentration in Music Ministry
+Music Major/Concentration in Music Ministry

-Similar to the worship degree, students will be prepared to work in a church setting, fulfilling the role of worship pastor.
-In addition to some exposure to modern styles of worship, the focus will be on traditional worship forms..
+Similar to the Music/Concentration in Worship degree, this degree program will be prepare students to work in a church setting, fulfilling the role of worship pastor.
+In addition to some exposure to modern styles of worship, the focus will be on traditional worship forms.